broffutt/ManimCommunityObsidian/README.md

 # ManimCommunity Obsidian

-This is an attempt to exhaustively build associations to all resources accessed by [manim](https://github.com/ManimCommunity/manim)
+This is an attempt to exhaustively build associations to all resources accessed by [manim](https://github.com/ManimCommunity/manim) Community Edition.

-Community Edition.
+I'd recommend utilizing the "Outline" feature of Obsidian.\
+If you aren't familiar with it, it is the list icon in the top right, but you can also toggle it via `CTRL+P` and search "Outline".\
+(Discord has a similar feature)

 > [!note]-
 > Files/Directories that begin with `.` (i.e., `.github`, [[_.pre-commit-comfig.yaml|.pre-commit-comfig.yaml]])